tnscorcoran/springboot-quarkus-serverless/README.md

 # This is a two part Demo:
 ## Part 1 - Comparison of Spring Boot versus Quarkus in memory consumption and startup times.
+We also show Quarkus' live code updating.
 ## Part 2 - Implements a popular use case for Quarkus in Native mode - as a serverless workload on Kubernetes, in our case the industry leading Kubernetes distribution, Red Hat OpenShift.

-We take two very simple and pretty identical RESTful applications and compares memory consumption and startup times in
+We take two very simple and pretty identical RESTful applications, one Spring Boot, the other Quarkus.
+We compare memory consumption and startup times in
 - Spring Boot
 - Quarkus in JVM mode
 - Quarkus in Native mode